Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Preliminaries and Background

-Let us remark that the product of the $s$-th and $r$-th moment of a centered Gaussian random variable of variance $1$ is always bounded it $s+r$-th moment.
+Let us remark that the product of the $s$-th and $r$-th moment of a centered Gaussian random variable of variance $1$ is always bounded by its $s+r$-th moment.
 Thus for any monomials $A$ and $B$, $\E[A(g)]\E[B(g)] \leq \E[A(g)B(g)]$.
-Hence if we assume that Equation \eqref{ovsfnsdkov} is satisfied for monomials of degree strictly smaller than $k$, then
+Hence if we assume that \eqref{ovsfnsdkov} is satisfied for monomials of degree strictly smaller than $k$ and that $M$ has degree $k$, then

 where we used Gaussian integration by part in the last equality.
-Hence the proof of Equation \eqref{ovsfnsdkov} by induction.
+The bound \eqref{ovsfnsdkov} now follows by induction.